 The following diagram explains how STS flow works.

-Subject confirmation methods are how a relying party (or the end service) can make sure that a particular security token issued by a Security Token Service (STS), is brought by the legitimate subject.
+Subject confirmation methods specify how a relying party (or the end service) can ensure that the legitimate subject brings a particular security token issued by a Security Token Service (STS).

 This help to prove the relationship between the subject and the security token.